thayton/thayton.github.io/_drafts/scraping-by-example-ajax-pagination.md

     self.br.submit()
 {% endhighlight %}

-Now that we've submitted the form, we'll see how to extract and print out the names and links of the architecture firms from the results sent back in the AJAX response.
+Now that we've submitted the form, next we'll see how to extract and print out the names and links of the architecture firms from the results sent back in the AJAX response.

 {% highlight python %}